-As we continue to experience an unprecedented health situation with the spread of Coronavirus/COVID-19, supporting families with feeding difficulties has become even more important.
+I continue to monitor our community health situation, and the spread of Coronavirus/COVID-19.
+At this time, masks are still required for all office visits and classes.
 As always, I am working to provide the most current information and research.

-The health of our families – both yours and mine – is my top priority!
+The health of our families – both yours and mine – is my priority.

 Coronavirus + COVID-19